-Mr. Stewart began his real estate career at age 18 renting apartments to help pay for college in Boston, Massachusetts.
+Mr. Stewart began his real estate career at age 18, renting apartments to help pay for college in Boston, Massachusetts.
 As someone who has learned the business from humble beginnings, he has gained a wealth of experience at all levels of a real estate organization.
-As well as being a significant equity investor in real estate itself, he has used his acquired knowledge to consistently rank among America’s most productive mortgage bankers.
+He has used his acquired knowledge to consistently rank among America’s most productive mortgage bankers.
 A number of the nation’s leading developers and institutional investors count on him for his market knowledge and intuitive sense of which strategic alternative is best for a given situation.

-Prior to working at Cronheim, he worked at Donald Zucker Company from 1987 to 1994 and Donaldson, Lufkin, & Jenrette from 1984 to 1986.
-He currently serves on the Hofstra Universirty Real Estate Advisory Board.
+Prior to working at Cronheim, he worked at Donald Zucker Company, one of Manhattan’s most prolific and successful vertically integrated multifamily developer/owners from 1987 to 1994 and Donaldson, Lufkin, & Jenrette (which later merged into Credit Suisse) from 1984 to 1986.